 This race is a relative newcomer to the scene in racing terms, having first been run in 1991.
 However it hasn’t taken long for a number of trainers to rack up a pretty impressive record in the event.
 None more so than the now retired Richard Hannon Senior, whose seven wins between the years of 1993 and 2009 put him way out in front at the head of the table of top trainers.

 Hot on his heels though is a certain Richard Hannon Junior, as whatever Richard Hannon Snr. knew about lining a runner up for success in this race, he seems to have passed on to his son.
-Hannon Jnr, Tim Easterby and Richard Fahey boast the best records of the current handlers, with three wins apiece as of 2020.
+Hannon Jnr boast the best records of the current handlers with four wins as of 2022 with Tim Easterby and Richard Fahey claiming three wins apiece.

 Hannon Duo The Pick Of The Bunch